 An examination of how various aspects of digital media platforms, such as affordances and communication processes impact political outcomes.
 COM majors or consent.
 Sophomore standing or higher.
 (Fall only)

 Creating, scripting, and producing complex programs.
 Media aesthetics and professional production, preparation, and execution are emphasized.
 COM majors only.
 A-F only.
 Pre: 310 and 320 and 330 and 331, or consent.

 Design, development, and evaluation of interactive computer-based multimedia communication.
 Emphasizes authoring and production of such multimedia elements as fullmotion images, audio, and graphics.
 COM majors only.
 A-F only.
 Pre: 310 and 320 and 330 and 337, or consent.

-Focus on specific ICT and policy problems related to Hawai‘i and the Asia-Pacific region.
+Written research or media project focused on specific ICT and policy problems related to Hawai‘i and the Asia-Pacific region.
 COM majors only.
 A-F only.
 Pre: 310 and 320 and 330; and 432 or 438; or consent.

 Application of theoretic and methodological criteria to researchable questions.
 Topics will vary.
 Pre: 201 and senior standing, or consent.

 The role of communication in fostering or inhibiting creativity.
 Exploration of theoretical bases for shared scientific or artistic creativity in communication research.
 COM major or consent.
 Pre: 201 and senior standing, or consent.
 (Once a year)

 Completion of the thesis project appropriate to the selected area of concentration within the context of a seminar.
 Emphasis on ongoing process of writing, editing, review, and revision.
 Pre: COM major and senior standing, or consent.